Geodesic Length Distribution in Sparse Network Ensembles: Key statistical network models

-Eq. \ref{eq:gcc_consistency_r1g_rho} is a self-consistency scalar equation for $\rho$ which once solved can be used to solve the self-consistency scalar Eq. \ref{eq:gcc_consistency_r1g_rhox} for the percolation probability of any node location.
+Eq. \eqref{eq:gcc_consistency_r1g_rho} is a self-consistent scalar equation for $\rho$ which once solved can be used to solve the self-consistent scalar Eq. \eqref{eq:gcc_consistency_r1g_rhox} for the percolation probability of any node location.

-\paragraph*{Approximate closed-form of the SPLD.} Exploiting the multiplicative nature of the kernel in Eq. \ref{eq:def_mult_graphon}, we obtain the conditional PMF $\omegaacf_l(x, y)$ and survival function $\psiacf_l(x,y)$ of the approximate closed-form SPLD from Eqs. \ref{eq:spd_general_omega}, \ref{eq:spd_general_psi} as
+\paragraph*{Approximate closed form of the GLD} Exploiting the multiplicative nature of the connectivity kernel in Eq. \eqref{eq:def_mult_graphon}, we obtain the conditional PMF $\omegaacf_l(x, y)$ and survival function $\psiacf_l(x,y)$ of the approximate closed form GLD from Eqs. \eqref{eq:spd_general_omega}, \eqref{eq:spd_general_psi} as

-where we express $f(x)$ in terms of degree using Eq. \ref{eq:mult_graphon_foo_deg}.
-From Eq. \ref{eq:spd_r1g_psi} we note that the distribution of shortest path length between two nodes in a degree-configuration model is encoded by the product of their expected degree.
-We also observe that a larger variance in the degree distribution renders a larger value for $\eta$ from Eq. \ref{eq:mult_graphon_stats_eta_deg}, and therefore shorter geodesic lengths \cite{vanderhofstad2005distanceconfigmodel}.
-If we consider the expected survival function of the SPLD for the whole network $\psiacf(l)$, as defined in Eq. \ref{eq:spd_general_psi_agg}, then applying Jensen's inequality \cite{jensen1906fonctions} to Eq. \ref{eq:spd_r1g_psi} yields a lower bound on $\psiacf(l)$, analogous to the bounds in Eqs. \ref{eq:spd_general_psi_agg_bound}, \ref{eq:spd_rdpg_network}:
+where we express $f(x)$ in terms of the expected degree function $\meandegree(\cdot)$ using Eq. \eqref{eq:mult_graphon_foo_deg}.
+From Eq. \eqref{eq:spd_r1g_psi} we note that the distribution of geodesic lengths between two nodes in a degree-configuration model is encoded by the product of their expected degree.
+We also observe that a larger variance in the degree distribution renders a larger value for $\eta$ from Eq. \eqref{eq:mult_graphon_stats_eta}, and therefore shorter geodesic lengths \cite{vanderhofstad2005distanceconfigmodel}.
+If we consider the expected survival function of the GLD for the whole network $\psiacf(l)$, as defined in Eq. \eqref{eq:spd_general_psi_agg}, then applying Jensen's inequality \cite{jensen1906fonctions} to Eq. \eqref{eq:spd_r1g_psi} yields a lower bound on $\psiacf(l)$, analogous to the bounds in Eqs. \eqref{eq:spd_general_psi_agg_bound}, \eqref{eq:spd_rdpg_network}:

-where we have used the definition of mean degree in Eq. \ref{eq:general_degrees_mean}.
-Together, Eqs. \ref{eq:spd_r1g_network} and \ref{eq:mult_graphon_stats_eta_deg} provide a bound for the SPLD in a degree-configuration model entirely in terms of the first and second moments of the degree distribution.
+where we have used the definition of mean degree in Eq. \eqref{eq:general_degrees_mean}.
+Together, Eqs. \eqref{eq:spd_r1g_network} and \eqref{eq:mult_graphon_stats_eta} provide a bound for the closed form of the GLD in a degree-configuration model entirely in terms of the first and second moments of the degree distribution.
 This bound is tight when the variance in survival function across node pairs is small.
 For instance, in an ER graph where every node has the same expected degree $\avgdegree$, there is no variance in the survival function across node pairs.
-Each node has a Poisson degree distribution yielding $\eta=\avgdegree$ from Eq. \ref{eq:mult_graphon_stats_eta_deg}, which substituted in Eq. \ref{eq:spd_r1g_network} leads precisely to the expression we previously obtained in Eq. \ref{eq:spd_er}.
+Each node has a Poisson degree distribution yielding $\eta=\avgdegree$ from Eq. \eqref{eq:mult_graphon_stats_eta}, which substituted in Eq. \eqref{eq:spd_r1g_network} leads precisely to the expression we previously obtained in Eq. \eqref{eq:spd_er}.